 Chandeliers can add elegant class or a sort of funky grace to any room, but chandelier installation is not always done by experts.
 If you need to repair or replace a chandelier or are installing a new one, knowing which wires are live and which ones are safe to work with is the first step in completing your project safely.

-An electric chandelier is electrically identical to several lights wired in parallel with each other.
+The electricity in a hanging chandelier works the same way it does in several lights wired parallel to each other, such as certain kinds of track lighting.
 Unlike DC-powered lights, a standard electric chandelier does not have a positive wire and a negative wire; it instead has a hot wire and a neutral wire.
 The hot wire in an AC electrical circuit is the powered wire, whereas the neutral wire acts as a return path that is similar in nature to the negative wire in a conventional DC circuit.

-While the lights in a chandelier might work just as well if the electric leads are reversed, it is good electrical practice to match up the wire designations on the chandelier – hot wire to hot wire and neutral wire to neutral wire – so that if there are problems later on, these problems can be corrected quickly and safely.
-To connect these wires properly, you will need to know what to look for to distinguish a hot wire from a neutral wire.
+While the lights in a chandelier might work just as well if the electric leads are reversed, it is good electrical practice to match up the wire designations on the chandelier so they match hot wire to hot wire and neutral wire to neutral wire.
+This way, if there are problems later on you can correct them quickly and safely.
+To connect these wires properly, you will need to know what to look for to distinguish a hot wire from a neutral wire

 Pull the wires out of the electrical box gently and check their colors.
 The switched hot wire will be red, neutral wires will be white, and any "always-on" hot wires will be black.
 Grounding wires will either be green or lack insulation altogether.